mkolopanis/py21cmwedge/README.md

 * healpy

 ## Install py21cmwedge
-after cloning this repository, installation can be accomplished by executing one of the following inside the py21cmwedge directory
+After cloning this repository, installation can be accomplished by executing one of the following inside the py21cmwedge directory

 ```pip install .```